Published: November 4, 2022

 This is one of my favorite butternut squash side dishes because it's so simple, delicious, and healthy!
 Forget peeling and cutting up the butternut squash, you can just cut it in half and roast it with this recipe.

 These loaded baked potatoes are worthy of any Thanksgiving feast!
-They're made with Miyoko's vegan cheddar, Kite Hill vegan sour cream, sun-dried tomatoes, and chives, for a cheesy, flavor-packed baked potato.
+They're made with vegan cheddar, vegan sour cream, sun-dried tomatoes, and chives, for a cheesy, flavor-packed baked potato.

 No Thanksgiving menu would be complete without dessert.
 I enjoy cooking, but my first love will always be baking.
 There are desserts that are classic Thanksgiving desserts in my family, so of course, I had to make the best vegan versions possible.

 Traditional apple crisp is actually nearly vegan.
 It just uses butter, which can be easily substituted with vegan butter.
 This recipe can also be made gluten-free with oat flour.
 I made eight versions of this apple crisp to make sure the topping had the perfect crunch and crumble.
-Serve it fresh out of the oven with a vegan vanilla ice cream like Oatly, NadaMoo, or Luna and Larry's Coconut Bliss.
+Serve it fresh out of the oven with a vegan vanilla ice cream like Oatly, So Delicious Wondermilk, or Revolution Gelato.

 Cupcakes are always a good choice for big gatherings because they're so easy to serve.
 And these cupcakes happen to be particularly delicious, especially when paired with vegan cream cheese frosting.